maxkovtun96/GpgApp/Readme.md

 ### GpgApp description

-A web .NET application for decryption GNU Privacy Guard (GnuPG, GPG) encrypted data.
+This is a web .NET application for the decryption of GNU Privacy Guard (GnuPG, GPG) encrypted data.
 Used for data encrypted with symmetric encryption algorithms.
 Tests succeed in the Docker container only.

 ### To test service locally